V-LoL: A Diagnostic Dataset for Visual Logical Learning: V-LoL: Merging Logic and Vision

+(ii) \textbf{Numerical rule}: The train has a car where its car position equals its number of payloads which equals its number of wheel axles.

+(iii) \textbf{Complex rule}: Either, there is a car with a car number which is smaller than its number of wheel axles count and smaller than the number of loads, or there is a short and a long car with the same colour where the position number of the short car is smaller than the number of wheel axles of the long car, or the train has three differently coloured cars.\\

-\textbf{Generating images from symbolic trains.} A main component for bringing classic, symbolic AI benchmarks into the realm of deep learning is to convert the initially purely symbolic representations into complex visual scenes.
-Thus, in V-LoL\emojitrain{} the sampled symbolic trains are rendered into a CLEVR-based~\cite{johnson2016} environment.
-Hereby, V-LoL\emojitrain{} offers two distinct visual representations.
+\textbf{Generating images from symbolic trains} (steps 5 and 6 of Alg. \ref{pseudo}).
+A main component for bringing classic, symbolic AI benchmarks into the realm of deep learning is to convert the initially purely symbolic representations into complex visual scenes.
+To do so V-LoL\emojitrain{} proceeds with the following two steps.
+In step 5 of Alg.~\ref{pseudo}, users have the option to select from different visual representations.
+Specifically, V-LoL\emojitrain{} offers two distinct types.
 On one hand, V-LoL\emojitrain{}, which comprises images depicting detailed trains that are reminiscent of model trains.
-On the other hand, V-LoL-Blocks (V-LoL\emojiblock{}), draws inspiration from the minimalist aesthetics of the CLEVR dataset \cite{johnson2016} and presents a simpler visual representation resembling children's building blocks.
-Fig.~\ref{fig:michalski_overview} provides an overview of both representations, showcasing the corresponding attributes in the tables and visually illustrating their representation through images.
+On the other hand, V-LoL-Blocks (V-LoL\emojiblock{}), draws inspiration from the minimalist aesthetics of the CLEVR dataset \citep{johnson2016} and presents a simpler visual style resembling children's building blocks.
+Fig.~\ref{fig:michalski_overview} provides an overview of both options, displaying their respective attributes in tables (right) and illustrating these through images (left).
 Notably, the number of objects, attributes, and logical versatility remains identical between both, what varies is the complexity of the visual representations.
-Each train is finally placed in the foreground of an image.
-V-LoL\emojitrain{} comes with four default background scenes to choose from that are supported for both the trains and blocks representation: a basic, desert, desert with sky, and fisheye background.
-Overall, these contain different levels of texture, distortions, and noise.
-We refer to Fig. 6 in the supplement for their visualizations.
-Lastly, each image of V-LoL\emojitrain{} is accompanied with rich ground-truth object information.
-Each train consists of several cars, which in turn are composed of several train attributes.
-For each we provide the following information: the position within the scene determined by the centre of the three dimensional object, a binary pixel-wise mask emphasizing the pixels correlated with the train attribute, and its two-dimensional bounding box which surrounds the mask.
-The depth information of each image are additionally stored.
-Fig. 6 in the supplement depicts annotations for an example image.
+Additionally, the generation process offers four background scenes that are compatible with both the trains and blocks representations (\cf step 5 of Alg. \ref{pseudo}).
+These scenes include a basic scene, a desert scene, a desert scene with sky, and a fisheye background, each featuring different levels of texture, distortions, and noise.
+We refer to Fig.~\ref{fig:vlol} and \ref{fig:visualization_full} (left) for their visualizations.